-The proposed Zoning By-law amendment was circulated to City Departments, commenting agencies and property owners within 240 metres of the subject lands in accordance with and exceeding the Planning Act requirements.
+The proposed Zoning By-law amendment and Draft Plan of Subdivision was circulated to City Departments, commenting agencies and property owners within 240 metres of the subject lands in accordance with and exceeding the Planning Act requirements.
 Notice signs were also placed on the subject lands to advise members of the public that an application had been filed with the City.
 This report along with the complete application requirements, including studies, have been posted to the City's website.

-A Statutory Public Meeting for this application was held on September 13th, 2021.
-No members of the public spoke at the meeting.
-One written submission was received to the application.
-A summary of the issues raised and a response to those issues are included in the summary chart below.
+A Statutory Public Meeting for this application was held on January 17, 2022.
+No members of the public spoke at the meeting and no pieces of written correspondence were received.